ivellios/django-rotv-apps/README.md

 $ python setup.py test
 ```

 You can also test compatibility with different versions of the python and django by running `tox`.
+Mind that tox needs to be installed globally along with python 2.7, 3.5 and 3.6 to run this tests.

 ```
 $ tox